The 4 Slickest Ways to Use Slack for Project Management

 Most of us are aware of the file sharing capabilities of Slack and its extensive communication features which boost project efficiency.
 However, teams continue to find new ways to use Slack as a project management tool.
-Here are the three Slack project management features we thought deserved recognition.
+Here are four Slack project management features that deserve some extra recognition.

 1. Reviewable Team Conversations During Projects